 The distribution of the shares by the selling stockholder is not subject to any underwriting agreement.
 We will receive none of the proceeds from the sale of shares by the selling stockholder.
 The selling stockholder identified in this prospectus will receive the proceeds from the sale of the shares.
+However, we may receive the proceeds from the exercise of the warrants held by the affiliate of Optimus in certain circumstances.
 We will bear all expenses of registration incurred in connection with this offering, but all selling and other expenses incurred by the selling stockholder will be borne by it.

 Our common stock is quoted on the Over-The-Counter Bulletin Board, or OTC Bulletin Board, under the symbol ADXS.OB.
-On June 6, 2011, the last reported sale price per share for our common stock as reported by the OTC Bulletin Board was \$0.16.
+On April 4, 2011, the last reported sale price per share for our common stock as reported by the OTC Bulletin Board was \$0.135.

 Investing in our common stock involves a high degree of risk.
-We urge you to carefully consider the "Risk Factors" beginning on page 8.
+We urge you to carefully consider the "Risk Factors" beginning on page 5.